davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 </html>
 ```

-Adding this attributes in shiny apps isn't as easy as writting HTML.
-Wrapping your UI in `tags$html` will render a second html element, which goes against the basic structure of web documents.
-Shiny UI layout components do not have an option for setting document options either.
-However, it is possible set these values using JavaScript.
+Adding these attributes in shiny apps is not as easy as writting HTML.
+Shiny does not set the document language by default nor is there a straightforward way to do so.
+Therefore, we must set these values using JavaScript.

-In this tutorial, we will develop a simple shiny app that allows use to set and modify the document's HTML attributes using JavaScript.
+In this tutorial, we will develop a simple shiny app that allows you to set and modify the document's HTML attributes using JavaScript.
+We will create an R function that will automate this process and link it with a couple of JavaScript functions.

 <span id="work" />

 ## How does this app work?

-To build the app, here is what we will need to do.
+To build the app, here is what you will need.

 1. Define a R Function to generate the required HTML
 2. Write a JavaScript function that updates the document's attributes
-3. Integrate the R and JS functions into the app

-In this example, I will be using the single file setup and using the `tags` object to create the ui.
+After the first two steps are complete, we will build a sample app that demonstrates how to set a Shiny app's language and the direction of the content

 <span id="work-r-func" />

 ### Define a R function to generate the required HTML

-First, I will write a function that renders the desired attribute values into an HTML element, which can be added to the document using JavaScript.
+First, we will write a function that renders the desired attribute values into an HTML element, which can be added to the document using JavaScript.
 This will make the process of modifying attribute values easier and allow you to add or remove attributes depending on the needs of your shiny app.

-In this example, I would like to set the HTML attributes `lang` (for language) and `dir` (for direction).
+In this example, we will be setting the HTML attributes `lang` (for language) and `dir` (for direction).
 The [lang attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) allows you to specify the language of the content.
-The [dir attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dir) is the direction the document should be read, which can be left to right, right to left, or auto.
+The [dir attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dir) is the direction the document should be read, which can be "ltr" (for left-to-right content), "rtl" (for right-to-left content), or "auto".

-I will give this function a simple name `set_html_attribs` and define arguments for language and direction.
+I will give this function a simple name `set_html_attribs` and set default values for language and direction.
 The output of this function is a hidden span element that has the html attributes defined as custom data attributes (visit [Mozilla's guide on data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for more information).
-The span element will receive a unique ID which will be used in the JavaScript function.
+The span element will be assigned a unique ID that will be used to select element in the JavaScript function.

 ```r
 set_html_attribs <- function(lang = "en", dir = "ltr") {